fchial/getImage/README.md

 getImage
 ========

-Download the alien image in a sub-Reddit website.
+Download the alien image in a sub-Reddit website using Python.